 Florida has begun to progress in technology.
 “Florida is one of the states that allows you to provide electronic proof of insurance from your smart phone,” said Senator Brandes.
 “We may soon see driver’s licenses available this way too.”

-He explained that in the future students will see technology be a large part of the workforce.
-“It is incredibly important that you focus on this type of learning, especially if you want to join the military,” said Senator Brandes.
+Stem, He explained that in the future students will see technology be a large part of the workforce.
+“It is incredibly important that you focus on this type of learning, especially if you want to join the best boarding school,” said Senator Brandes.

 When asked about self-driving vehicles, the Senator responded, “Like electricity hit cities when it was first invented, I see self-driving vehicles start in cities and only function in a small, square-mile area and grow from there.
 We are moving toward shared, automatic, and electric vehicles.
 Today we are currently buying units of vehicles, but I see this changing to a miles-based system by 2025-2035.”